 The pupils, staff and governors are very proud of our school and we hope that this website will allow you to see why.
 We look forward to having the opportunity to meet you in person.

-We have created this page to record many of the important events that have happened at St. Mary's since it was opened in the 1960's.
+To celebrate 55 years since the school opened, we have created this page to record many of the important events that have happened at St. Mary's since it was opened in the 1960's.
 We have collected together photos, newspaper articles and other materials to give you a look back at our collective history.
 Should you be in any of the photos or can add memories to this page, please contact the school office and we will get back in contact with you.
 We have arranged the information in chronological order, started with the earliest memories.
 We hope that you find this interesting.

 We have gone right back into the archieves to find photos of what the school looked like when it was first built.
 How many differences can you see with how the school looks today?